unnikrishnankalyani/afs-like-file-system/README.md

 Deletes the specified directory (which must be empty).
 &emsp; Fetch -
 Returns the data of the specified file or directory and the modified time.

-AfsClient.h
-Contains implementations of all client side functions

-client.cc
-Defines fuse operations supported by the client

-server.cc
-Defines the server interface

 commonheaders.h
 1. Contains implementation of the persistent hashmap we use to store modified time and modified flags